rotexsoft/gdao/README.md

 ## Dev Notes

-* Old versions have branches corresponding to their version numbers (e.g. 1.X) while the most current / actively being developed version is on the master branch
+* Old versions have branches corresponding to their version numbers (e.g. 1.X) while the most current / actively being developed version is on the master branch.